HW4: Large Language Models#

 In addition to a pdf of your python notebook, the submission for this project will be a written report no more than 4 pages in length using the NeurIPS LaTex template.
 Your report should include detailed analysis of the hypotheses you chose to test along with any conclusions.

 The page limit for the report does not include bibliography or appendices.
 Make sure to keep the “ready for submission” option to help us grade anonymously.
-One of your apprendices should contain a link to any code used to generate the project so that we can grade it (google drive with colab nbs or github repo are both fine).
+Your writeup should also contain a link to any code used to generate the project so that we can reference it while grading (Google Drive folder with colab notebooks or Github repo are both fine).
 You should have at least one plot in your main text (which is capped at 4 pages).

 Submission Instructions#